 Commerce and Kinship

-However, the city did not support itself by entrepot trade alone.
-A large part of the colonial government’s revenues came from revenue farming, especially from opium and gambling.
-The Chinese syndicates that controlled many of these revenue farms were in turn based upon the infrastructure built by gambier and pepper cultivation in Singapore and Johore.
+What this simplified narrative overlooks, though, is that despite the bustling trade and the volume of goods moved through its port, the city could not support itself by entrepôt trade alone.
+A large part of the colonial government’s revenues came from revenue farming, where the right to collect certain taxes and duties, especially from opium and gambling, were auctioned off to the highest bidder.
+The Chinese syndicates that controlled many of these revenue farms were in turn based upon the infrastructure built around the cultivation of gambier and pepper plants in Singapore and Johore.
 These crops were unimportant to Singapore’s economy by the end of the 19th century, but in their mid-century heyday, they accounted for much of its trade, attracted significant capital, and employed much of its Chinese immigrant labour.
 2Carl Trocki, Singapore: Wealth, Power and the Culture of Control (London: Routledge, 2006).

 Seah Eu Chin was one of the major figures on the development of pepper and gambier agriculture in Singapore, and his family members were also involved in the revenue farms that came to dominate Singapore's economy.
 In this part of the biography we look at how he built up his business, the role played by family ties and kinship, and his legacy today.